codingbbq/codingbbq.github.io/docs/Angular/angular-questions.md

 Pristine stays true till the control has not been interacted with - by the user.
 Its value remains unchanged since it was initialized or loaded.
 It indicates the control is in its original state i.e unchanged state.

+#### Q. What are Route Guards in Angular ?
+Route gurads in Angular are a way to hide or protect the application's routes from unwanted/unauthorized access.
+It works like a security mechanism that checks if the user is allowed to access a certain route or not.
+Route guards can be used for
+- Authentication: Preventing unauthorized users from accessing protected routes.
+- Authorization: Allowing access based on user roles or permissions.
+- Data Retrieval: Fetching necessary data before a route is activated.
+- Confirmation: Asking users for confirmation before leaving a route.

+##### Types of Route Guards
+Angular provides several built-in route guard interfaces, each serving different purposes:
+- CanActivate:<br />
+Determines if a route can be activated.
+It is commonly used for authentication checks.
+Example use case: Preventing an anonymous user from accessing a profile page.

+- CanActivateChild:<br />
+Similar to CanActivate, but specifically for child routes.
+It checks if child routes can be activated.
+Example use case: Ensuring only authorized users can access child routes of an admin panel.

+- CanDeactivate:<br />
+Determines if a route can be deactivated.
+This is useful for prompting users to save changes before navigating away.
+Example use case: Asking users to confirm leaving a form with unsaved changes.

+- CanLoad:<br />
+Checks if a module can be loaded lazily.
+It is invoked before loading the module associated with the route.
+Example use case: Preventing the loading of a feature module if the user is not authorized.

+- Resolve:<br />
+Pre-fetches data before activating a route.
+This ensures that necessary data is available when the component loads.
+Example use case: Loading user data before navigating to the user profile page.

+- CanMatch (introduced in Angular 14):<br />
+Determines if the router should activate the route based on certain conditions.
+Example use case: Validating parameters before allowing navigation to a specific route.

+##### What is the use of `@defer` block?
+Why do we need deferable views in the components?
+The deferable views or the @defer block is a very powerful tool used for lazy loading or preloading or even loading the components after certain action is triggered like button click.
+In this case the implementation of the deferable views can be considered beneficial - as the heavy components that are not needed at initial stage, gets deferred from the main bundle - increasing the initial loading time of the application.

+Only the standalone components, directives and pipes can be deferred using the @defer block.

+##### What is state management ?
+- It defines how the application stores data, modifies it and reacts to the changes in it.
+- It acts as a single source of truth
+- No other version of data is present anywhere in the application

+##### What is the difference between Eager Loading and Lazy Loading ?
+- Eager Loading - If the module is loaded during the loading of the application in the browser, it is known as Eager loading.

+- Lazy Loading - If the module is loaded on demand then it is known as lazy loading.
+It helps application to load faster because it will not need to download the modules which are not required at that moment.